 NEW OHT MAP

-This extraordinary map is available at most outdoors shops in the Arkansas region, or it may be ordered by e-mailing OHTA@ozarkhighlandstrail.com; request the number of copies you want of OHT West at $14.00 per copy; provide your e-mail address, Name, delivery Address, City and Zip Code.
+These extraordinary map are available at most outdoors shops in the Arkansas region, or they may be ordered by e-mailing OHTA@ozarkhighlandstrail.com; request the number of copies you want of OHT West or East at $14.00 (this includes taxes, postage and handling) per copy; provide your e-mail address, Name, delivery Address, City and Zip Code.
 Also, send a check or money order for the entire amount to Ozark Highland Trail Association, P.O.
 Box 4065, Fayetteville, AR 72702-4065 along with your name, address and e-mail address.
-When the check clears your maps will be sent to you.
+When the check clears your maps will be postal mailed to you.

-OR, you may order by sending your written order for the number of OHT West maps you want; include delivery address and a check or money order covering your purchase at $14.00 per map to Ozark Highlands Trail Association, P.O.
+OR, you may order by sending your written order for the number of OHT West maps or East maps you want; include delivery address and a check or money order covering your purchase at $14.00 per map to Ozark Highlands Trail Association, P.O.
 Box 4065, Fayetteville, AR 72702-4065.
 Please also include your e-mail address.
-When the check clears your maps will be sent.
+When the check clears your maps will be mailed to you.

 Shipping, handling, and sales taxes are included in the $14.00 price.